Sichuan (pop 84 million) November 2014

 Italy had a near-monopoly on the world travertine market but now significant supplies are quarried in mainly Turkey, Iran, Mexico and Peru.
 Two or three small travertine producers operate in the western United States.
 U.S. demand for travertine is about 0.85 million tons per year, almost all of it imported.

-I caught the airport bus that surprisingly stops for 4 hours in Huanglong National Park and then continues on to Jiuzhalgou.
+I caught the airport bus that surprisingly stopped for 4 hours in Huanglong National Park and then continued to Jiuzhalgou.
 Both these parks are very expensive with a 220¥ entrance fee.
 Add 80¥ for the cable car in Huanglong and 90¥ for the bus in Jiuzhalgou, and each visit costs $50.
-The ‘trails’ in both parks are completely constructed boardwalk.
+The ‘trails’ in both parks are completely constructed boardwalks.
 Despite that, this is spectacular nature and well worth the time and money.
 Both are Unesco World Heritage listed.

 HUANGLONG NATIONAL PARK